mikemackintosh/mikemackintosh.github.io/_posts/2012-07-31-fix-adb-server-didnt-ack.md

 ---
 layout: post
 permalink: /fix-adb-server-didnt-ack
-title: "Fix: ADB server didn't ACK"
+title: "Fixing ADB server didn't ACK"
-category: android
+category: "Android"
 tags: adt android-coding dev-tools
 ---

+### Introduction

 The Android development environment is driven by the ADB daemon.
 We ran into an issue where the ADB server was failing to start.
 If you have run into this as well, follow the steps below to get it fixed!

     adb start-server